stariver1119/stariver1119/README.md

 - Founder with a multifaceted background: writer, community leader, photographer, product designer, video creator, and developer.
 - Studied development at 42 Seoul (École 42's peer-learning program).
 Took a detour into photography, now building again in the AI-native era.
 - Shipping products with Claude Code.
-Growing products the way Koreans do best: through engaging video content and viral marketing on YouTube.
+Growing products the way Koreans do best: through engaging video content and viral marketing on YouTube. ([channel link](https://www.youtube.com/channel/UCYiwCI5i7N1lmtuqHxf39QA))
 - Newly fascinated by data analytics and Palantir's methodology.
 Preparing projects that thread data-driven solutions into seamless workflows.

 ### What I'm building...